nimiq/designs/README.md

 Banner - Examples of banners used to show mainnet, Luna testnet etc.

-Logo - Examples of primary hexagon logo.
+Logo - Examples of primary hexagon logo and Nimiq brandmark alongside logo.

 Fonts - Source Sans Pro font, used for the 'Nimiq' name in the Brandmark and all body text where applicable (system font used for web).